stefanhans/programming-reactive-systems-in-go/prototypes/gRPC-chat/README.md

 # Chat Using Protocol Buffers And gRPC

 This prototype uses [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/gotutorial) in combination with [gRPC](https://grpc.io/docs/quickstart/go/).
+It was the first prototype we had designed.

 Before we see some details, let's do `go build` and run it in three terminals as follows: